mleoking/PhET/trunk/util/phet-installer/new-automated/Installer-Resources/Install-Path/windows/readme.txt

-There are three main ways in which to lauch the PhET sims in a Windows environment:
+The PhET simulations can be launched by any of the following methods:

-1. Double click on the desktop shortcut.
+- Double clicking on the desktop shortcut.
-2. Use the Start menu and select Start->All Programs->PhET->PhET Simulations.
+- Using the Start menu and selecting 'Start->All Programs->PhET->PhET Simulations'.
-3. Navigate to the directory named /new/ within the installation directory and double clicking on the index.html file.
+- Navigating to the directory named /new/ within the installation directory and double clicking on the 'index.html' file.